 Within each one of these genus classifications are numerous other species. (*) Some common varieties found in sauerkraut may include:

-Lactic acid bacteria, in varying proportions, are produced at various stages of the fermentation process and supply different taste and textural qualities.
+Lactic acid bacteria, in fluctuating proportions, are produced at various stages of the fermentation process and supply different taste and textural qualities.